Vanane/CyberBonk/README.md

 The first line says it all : top-down cyberpunk-themed RPG.
 Play some guy or gal into a dystopic futuristic city, shoot baddies, help goodies, or the reverse, depends only on you.

-Any contribution is welcomed, whether it is code, ideas, storylines, resources, advices, or simply your opinion on my work c:
+Any contribution is welcome, whether it is code, ideas, storylines, resources, advices, or simply your opinion on my work c:

 ## Roadmap